South Portland Addiction Treatment Resources

 Another Granite Recovery Center facility, New Freedom Academy is a smaller campus located in Canterbury, New Hampshire.
 Treatment here is accessible to South Portland, Maine, residents.

-New Freedom Academy provides young adults with gender-specific treatment based on the 12-Step Program.
+New Freedom Academy provides adults 18+ with gender-specific treatment based on the 12-Step Program.
 Like its sister facility, New Freedom Academy employs a team of experienced medical professionals for round-the-clock care, including nurses, psychiatrists, licensed drug counselors, clinicians and recovery support staff.

 In addition to traditional evidence-based therapies, clients have access to EMDR, adventure-based therapy, 12-step meetings, life skill classes, yoga and continuing care planning.